PLAN FOR TOMORROW

 Health Care

-A healthcare agent, or surrogate decision maker, is someone you trust to make medical decisions on your behalf if you are unable to.
-They are appointed by completing a durable power of attorney for health care (healthcare proxy).
-This form:
+A healthcare agent, or surrogate decision maker, is someone you trust to make medical decisions if you are unable to do so.
+They are appointed by completing a Durable Power of Attorney for Health Care (healthcare proxy), which:

 IPOST (Iowa Physician Orders for Scope of